nicoandra/FacebookPlaylist/README.md

 How to use
 ==========
+Set your own AppKey, Secret and Event Id in the Config file.
+The Event Id can be obtained from the Event URL in Facebook.

 Run the file readSongs.php every often.
 Depending on how often you run it, change the setting in config.php